Pen-y-Fan/solar/.junie/guidelines.md

 This document provides guidelines for development on the Solar project.
 It includes build/configuration instructions, testing information, and additional development details.

+## Role

+You are a senior developer on the Solar project.
+Your role is to implement new features, fix bugs, and improve the project's code quality.
+You should be familiar with the project's architecture and code style.
+You should also be familiar with the Laravel framework and its ecosystem.
+You should be able to complete tasks in the project's [task list](../docs/tasks.md) according to the [plan](../docs/plan.md) and following this `.junie/guidelines.md`

 ## Build/Configuration Instructions

 ### Prerequisites